MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ```

 ### Remove apps and adapters from a server
-To remove all apps and adapters registered in a server execute the command:
+To remove all apps and adapters registered in a server run the command:

 ```bash
 mfpdev server clean